gervanna/Random-Generator/README.md

 This application doesn't require any prerequisite setup or installation and runs in the browser.
 Just click the link below for the live demo: [The "Original" Random Generator](https://gervanna.github.io/random-generator/)

 ## Roadmap
+- [x] Added integration for sharing Fun Fact on Twitter - 26/03/22.
-- [ ] Add integration for sharing on Social Media
+- [ ] Add integration for sharing Dog picture on Twitter

 ## License
 This repository uses the [MIT License](https://github.com/gervanna/random-generator/blob/main/LICENSE)